mautic/developer-documentation-new/docs/design/navigating_resources.rst

             'data-header': 'Modal Title'
         }
     } %}

-Changing existing structure from templates
+Changing template structure
-""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""

-Templates were created to power functionalities across the entire platform.
-You might find that a template is being applied more than 60 times in different scenarios across the UI.
-If you change a variable being used by a template, it will affect all the places where it is being used.
+Templates power features throughout the platform.
+When you change a variable or structure in a template, you affect every place that uses it.
+Consider the impact before making changes.

-Your options are:
+You have several options:

-1. Refactor or update all the places where it is being used to ensure they work with the new structure.
+1. Update all usages to work with the new structure.
-2. Create a new template if you have a really good reason to do so and use it instead of the old one, adding a deprecation notice to the old template.
+2. Create a new template with your changes, and add a deprecation notice to the old template.
+Use the new template instead of the original.
-3. Check if adding a custom attribute to the template would be enough to address your needs.
+3. Add support for custom attributes if that satisfies your needs.

 .. note::

-   Avoid creating custom HTML when a template is available.
-If a pull request is adding a button using raw HTML, reviewers must request changes to use a platform template instead.
+   Use a platform template instead of custom HTML whenever possible.
+If a pull request adds a button with raw HTML, reviewers require you to switch to a platform template.

 Naming and organization of templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^